Cornbread Mafia

-In his two books,The Origins Of The Cornbread Mafia, A Memoir of Sorts (2016) and Cornbread Mafia The Outlaws of Central Kentucky (2018) author and founding member Joe Keith Bickett, chronicles his first-hand account as to how the term "Cornbread Mafia" was coined in Kentucky in the late 1970s. and the groups ultimate downfall in the late 1980s.
+In his first two books,The Origins of the Cornbread Mafia, a Memoir of Sorts (2016) and Cornbread Mafia, The Outlaws of Central Kentucky (2018) author and founding member Joe Keith Bickett, chronicles his first-hand account as to how the term "Cornbread Mafia" was coined in Kentucky in the late 1970s. and the group's ultimate downfall in the late 1980s.